A facial beauty analysis is vital, if you’re concerned about the health of your skin.

-The consultation process, it gives my clients an opportunity to discuss their concerns, after all giving a treatment is a two way street.
+The consultation process gives my clients an opportunity to discuss their concerns, after all giving a treatment is a two way street.

 - It is important to LISTEN to a client’s concerns